IcyMints/lua-project/README.md

 **__RAY X__**
-* Best Da Hood Script that you can find.
+* The only Script that you will need.

 **__CREDITS__**
 * Space 🪐#0239 | Founder | Scripter | Ui Designer